Setting Up TMF Notifications - Example Configuration for TMF 622

 Once the TMF622 asset is deployed, you may need to tailor it to suit specific business scenarios or environment setups.
 Follow the steps below to customize and redeploy the application.

-1. Download the Deployed Asset
+1. Download the Mule Asset

 2. Customize the Application